-Reinforce real life application, relevance and transfer outside of the classroom.
+Reinforce real life application, relevance, and transfer outside of the classroom.
 This can be a student project, summative assessments, or other demonstration of competency of the standard.
-Examples include: PSA, brochures, social media campaign, research paper, journal or log with reflection.
+Examples include PSA, brochures, social media campaign, research paper, journal, or log with reflection.
+Educators may allow students to choose from any skill/standard below or choose to assess only one of the skills/standards and ask students to choose the assessment from that area.